 Blueberry bushes are deciduous, so it’s normal for them for their leaves to turn yellow, red, brown, and drop in the fall and winter.
 However, if you have an unusually warm winter, the blueberry bushes might think it’s spring and come out of dormancy and begin growing.

-This can be a problem because the new leaf and blossom growth on blueberries can be killed if there is a later frost.
+This can be a problem because the new blossom leaf growth on blueberries can be killed if there is a later frost.

 But, what happens if the weather gets too cold for blueberries?